CommunitySFE/sfe-giveaways/docs/grafana/grafana-only-setup.md

 ## The good part

-Go and head on over to port 3000 on your server once you've launched all the servers.
+Go and head on over to port 3000 on your server in a web browser once you've launched all the servers.
 Now, create an admin account.
 Your credentials don't really matter, as the bot doesn't login to Grafana directly.
 Go ahead and create a Prometheus data source with the URL of `http://localhost:9090`.
 Now, go to the Dashboards icon > Manage.
 Click on `Import` and copy the content from `grafana/template-dashboard.json` into the JSON section of the import page.
 Import it, and you should be good to go.
 If you have any questions, create an issue or DM me (brxxn#1337).

 ## Updating